This Lawrence woman is a professional cuddler, getting paid for platonic touch

 Marie got involved with therapeutic touch a few years ago after realizing she was touch-deprived.

-“I wasn’t dating for a few years, and I saw a message therapist in Kansas City and told her I realized the only time I was getting touched was when I got a message,” she explained.
+“I wasn’t dating for a few years, and I saw a massage therapist in Kansas City and told her I realized the only time I was getting touched was when I got a massage,” she explained.

 It took her three to four months to receive her certification as a "professional cuddler" from an online site called Cuddlist.